 A distributed hash table (DHT) for decentralized peer-to-peer networks.
 Mina uses Kademlia for peer discovery so that nodes can find neighbor nodes to share information about the network state.

-- "Mina" with a capital M references the underlying protocol and the network infrastructure that the system depends upon
+The underlying protocol and the network infrastructure that the system depends on.

-- "MINA" is the unit of the cryptocurrency that is exchanged by participating nodes on the network
+The unit of the cryptocurrency that is exchanged by participating nodes on the Mina network.

-A full node in the Mina protocol that does not participate in consensus but can still fully verify the zero-knowledge proof to trustlessly validate the state of the chain.
-When referring to the size of Mina as 22kb, this is in reference to non-consensus nodes.
+A full node in the Mina protocol that does not participate in consensus but can still fully verify the zero knowledge proof to trustlessly validate the state of the chain.
+The size of Mina as 22 KB is in reference to non-consensus nodes.

 An incrementing number attached to a transaction used to prevent a replay of a transaction on the network.
 Transactions are always included in blocks in the sequential order of the nonce.

 A TypeScript library for zk-SNARKs and zkApps.
 Use o1js to write zk smart contracts based on zero knowledge proofs for the Mina Protocol.